RobertTalbert/calculus/assessments/dailyprep/mth201-w21-dp9a.md

 - Screencast 3.4.2: Fencing optimization (7:09) https://www.youtube.com/watch?v=jH6J-n6zt4c&list=PL9bIjQJDwfGuXQHuS5Jkmum_CFILoCZX-&index=70&t=7s
 - Screencast 3.4.3: Optimization with trigonometry (13:25) https://www.youtube.com/watch?v=uJFxdxSBjok&list=PL9bIjQJDwfGuXQHuS5Jkmum_CFILoCZX-&index=71

 **Other:** In addition to these from the GVSUMath playlist, there is an insane number of videos on YouTube from other sources that give examples of applied optimization problems.
-Just do a query under "applied optimization calclus".
+Just do a query under "applied optimization calculus".

 ## Exercises